pelican-eggs/games-steamcmd/satisfactory/README.md

 Misc. settings listed below can be configured by an admin client via the game's "Server Settings" tab, and are currently **not** set via the Egg:

-- Server Password
+- Server Name
 - Admin Password
+- Player Password Protection
+- Auto-Load Session Name
+- Auto Pause (when no players are online)
 - Auto-Save on Player Disconnect
-- Pause When No Players Online
-- ...and possibly more as the client's UI is developed further for more configuration options.
+- Disable Seasonal Events
+- Autosave Interval
+- Server Restart Interval
+- Send Gameplay Data (Crash Reports)
+- Network Quality

 ___